random689/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to show a medical history for the student.
+1. User requests to show a medical history for a specific student.
-2. User provides the index of the student to show.
-3. NewAddressBook pops out a window to show the student's medical history.
+2. NewAddressBook pops out a window to show the student's full medical history.

     Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 The given index is invalid.

-    * 2a1.
+    * 1a1.
 NewAddressBook shows informs the user that the index is invalid.

-      Use case ends.
+      Use case resumes at step 1.

-* 3a.
+* 2a.
 The window is already open.

-    * 3a1.
+    * 2a1.
 The window is brought to the foreground.

       Use case ends.

-* 3b.
+* 2b.
 The student has no medical history.

-    * 3b1.
+    * 2b1.
 The window displays the name of the student only, with no medical history field.

       Use case ends.